chemfiles/chemfiles/README.md

   or output.

-There are [other libraries](http://chemfiles.org/chemfiles/latest/others.html) doing the roughly the same job as Chemfiles, have a look at them if Chemfiles is not for you.
+There are [other libraries](http://chemfiles.org/chemfiles/latest/others.html) doing the roughly the same job as chemfiles, have a look at them if chemfiles is not for you.
 Here we also say why we could not use them instead of creating a new library.